 - Preheat the oven to 400F or 200C.

-- In the same pan, heat 1 tablespoon oil over medium-high heat and brown the thinly chopped onion, about 8-10 minutes, stirring occasionally.
+- Heat 1 tablespoon oil over medium-high heat in the same pan and brown the thinly chopped onion for about 8-10 minutes, stirring occasionally.

-- Cut zucchinis lengthwise and using a spoon scrape the pulp to form boats, reserve pulp in a bowl.
+- Cut zucchinis lengthwise and, using a spoon, scrape the pulp to form boats and reserve the pulp in a bowl.

-- Add bread in small bits, browned onion, and grated cheese, stir well and adjust seasoning using salt and pepper.
+- Add the bread in small bits, browned onion, and grated cheese to the bowl, stir well, and adjust seasoning using salt and pepper.

 - Bake for 25 minutes or until golden.
 If you kept them in the fridge, it would take a little longer, about 40 minutes.

 - Cook Time: 40 minutes

 - Method: Oven-baked